Shark IZ682H Vertex Pro Review

 • Pet Litter: 100%

-I’m impressed with the Vertex Pro’s agitation on this surface, even with coffee grounds – a debris type most low airflow vacuums struggle to clean.
+I’m impressed with the Vertex Pro’s performance on this surface, even with coffee grounds—a debris type that most low-airflow vacuums struggle to clean.

-The 99% score is a bit misleading because a good chunk was left on the chamber connecting the dustbin and frame, so it got more than 99%.
+The 99% score is somewhat misleading because a significant portion was left on the chamber connecting the dustbin and frame, resulting in a score higher than 99%.

 Mid Pile Results